 - the family law courts are experiencing significant delays with no signs that this trend will reverse any time soon.
 The more pressing cases (for example, those involving children or urgent matters) take priority over non-urgent property cases.
 It is all the more important to sort your property matters out now so that if it becomes apparent that Court intervention is required, that action is taken to get into the queue as soon as possible.
 There’s now even more reason than ever to consider alternative forms of dispute resolution to resolve their property/financial matters, such as mediation or arbitration.

-Even if you are hesitant to change or upset the status quo, it’s important to at least seek out sound legal advice about your rights and entitlements, ways to protect yourself and pitfalls, especially in these uncertain times.
+Even if you are hesitant to change or upset the status quo, it’s important to at least seek out expert legal advice about your rights and entitlements, ways to protect yourself and pitfalls, especially in these uncertain times.

-We are able to meet with you to provide you with this advice via videocall or phone and let you know the things to look out for and ways to best protect yourself.
+Our specialist family lawyers can meet with you to provide you with this advice via videocall or phone and let you know the things to look out for and ways to best protect yourself.

-Click here to get in touch online or contact one of our family lawyers on 9803 5673 for an obligation free chat.
+Click here to get in touch online or contact one of our expert family lawyers on 9803 5673 for an obligation free chat.